 Author: Martin Kovacs

-Yes, borrowing money is cheaper than ever.
-But saving for a deposit remains a huge obstacle for many first home buyers (FHBs).
-A 20% deposit for the average house in Auckland will set you back about $235,000!
-If you’ve got parents willing and able to help you financially, saving for a deposit is just one of the obstacles the Bank of Mum and Dad can help you overcome.
+Saving for a deposit remains a huge obstacle for many first home buyers (FHBs).
+A 20% deposit for the average house in New Zealand sits well over $150,000, rising to over $200,000 in Auckland.
+But if you’ve got parents willing and able to help you financially, saving for a deposit is just one of the obstacles the Bank of Mum and Dad can help you overcome.

 But before you seek a financial leg-up from your olds, it’s important to weigh up the potential positives and negatives.
-In this guide, we look at the challenging market for FHBs, the pros and cons of family assistance, and the different forms it can take.
-We also cover the different ways to avoid potential pitfalls.
+In this guide, we look at the pros and cons of family assistance, and the different forms it can take.
+We also cover different ways to avoid potential pitfalls.

 Seeking out the Bank of Mum and Dad